torproject/tor/doc/HACKING/ReleasingTor.md

       maint-0.2.1), be sure to make the stanzas identical (so people can distinguish if these are the same change).

-   5. Merge them in.

-   6. Clean everything one last time.
+   3. Clean everything one last time.

-   7. Run `./scripts/maint/format_changelog.py` to make it prettier.
+   4. Run `./scripts/maint/format_changelog.py --inplace` to make it prettier

 2. Compose a short release blurb to highlight the user-facing changes.
 Insert said release blurb into the ChangeLog stanza.
 If it's a stable release, add it to the ReleaseNotes file too.
-If we're adding to a release-0.2.x branch, manually commit the changelogs to the later git branches too.
+If we're adding to a release-* branch, manually commit the changelogs to the later git branches too.

 3. If there are changes that require or suggest operator intervention